bwz3rbot/Discord-3-Strike-Bot/README.md

 # Prerequisites <a name = "pres"></a>

-This bot runs on Node.js and uses a MongoDB database.
+This project runs on Node.js and uses a MongoDB database.
 You'll need to download and install both before moving on.

 \
 [Official MongoDB Download and Installation Instructions](https://docs.mongodb.com/manual/administration/install-community/)\